alexharri/website/posts/search-git-commits.md

 }
 ```

 What does "MPP" stand for?
 And what does it mean for it to be active?
-Let's use Git blame to see the commit that introduced this:
+Let's use `git blame` to see the commit that added this code:

 {/*
 <Image src="~/git-blame-example.png" width={800} />